An interview with: Sido van der Ploeg, one of our gravure experts

 Finally, the left hand is called a ‘rolleur’ and is responsible for all the work related to the substrate (the base material that is to be printed).
 Making sure the right substrate is picked, that there’s enough and preparing it for production.
 This person is also responsible for the substrate’s performance/ runability throughout the machine.

 Closing thoughts from Sido?

-Being a gravure printer is way more technical then people might think.
+Gravure experts are way more technical than people might think.
 Me and my team all know the gravure press intimately.
 In part because we do our own quality checks, and in part because we always contribute to the machine maintenance work.
 I would fully recommend this function to any young graduate who is unsure of what to do next and likes a combination between graphic work and working with your hands.
 Working in a team and trying to reach the perfect print together is a constant and fun puzzle. it’s also a very safe job:

 “Thanks to current market developments there are a lot of people learning for office jobs, but few people who know how to operate a gravure printing machine.
 I could walk away from LPF today and have a new job at a different firm tomorrow.
 The demand for good operators is just very high and will only increase in the coming years.“ – Sido